 Both liquid milk and SMP prices jumped by 10% in three months and 25% in one year

 Mumbai – With the onset of winter and the resulting rise in milk supply across the country, dairy companies are expecting procurement prices to stabilize at current levels.
-Milk procurement price for dairies are now Rs 31 a litre in Maharashtra, from Rs 28 a litre before the severe floods in the western part of the state in the first fortnight of August.
+Milk procurement price for dairies is now Rs 31 a litre in Maharashtra, from Rs 28 a litre before the severe floods in the western part of the state in the first fortnight of August.
 Thousands of milch cattle are feared lost.
-Similar flooding in other milk producing regions have hit the country’s output.
+Similar flooding in other milk-producing regions has hit the country’s output.

 In contrast, milk demand has risen in the ongoing festival season, prompting dairy companies to raise milk procurement price.
 “While it is premature to estimate how the ensuing season spans out, milk procurement prices might not increase significantly from the current level,” said Amitabha Ray, managing director at Schreiber Dynamix Dairies, producer of Dynamix brand dairy products.